Mikayla Hyde

-Mikayla Hyde (born 12 January 2002) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's (AFLW).
+Mikayla Hyde (born 12 January 2002) is an Australian rules footballer who played for Fremantle and Collingwood in the AFL Women's (AFLW).

+State football

+Hyde played for Swan Districts in the WAFL Women's league (WAFLW).
+She joined the club in 2015 as part of the Rogers Cup squad together with her identical twin Brianna.
+Together with Brianna, she has also represented Western Australia in the U-18 age group.

+AFLW career

+Fremantle

 Hyde was selected by Fremantle as a replacement player after Leah Mascall was injured during the pre-season training.
-Hyde played for Swan Districts in the WAFL Women's league (WAFLW).

 She made her debut in the opening round of the 2021 AFL Women's season in Fremantle's win over Greater Western Sydney.
-It was announced she re-signed with the Dockers on 5 June 2021.
+It was announced she re-signed with Fremantle on 5 June 2021.
+At the club, Hyde was utilised mostly as a small forward, known for her agility and forward pressure.
+She had a standout 2022 year, playing 18 games over season 6 and season 7, collecting 12 disposals in 2 games.